 If a class-action lawsuit is lost, the law firms typically do not receive any compensation as they usually work on a contingency basis.

 Get a Free PFAS Lawsuit Evaluation With Our Lawyers

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in PFAS Lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+Our law firm is handling individual PFAS litigation nationwide and currently accepting new legal challenges in all 50 states.

-If you or a loved one was injured by PFAS contamination, you should contact our law firm immediately.
+If you or a loved one was injured by PFAS contamination, you should contact our law firm immediately for a free case evaluation.
 You may be entitled to a settlement by filing a suit and we can help.